 The actor also said he was actually looking forward to the race on Sunday: "I'm just glad all the training is out of the way.
 The marathon I think is actually going to be a really enjoyable experience, the training has been a pain. "

 He added: "We started planning to do it before his accident but obviously since the accident it's made it even stronger - the reasons for wanting to do it for the air ambulance.
 A lot of people don't realise, they're just not funded, all of the donations have to come from the public, it doesn't come from the government or anything like that."

-Best of luck to the pair this Sunday!
+Best of luck to the pair tomorrow!
 Rather them than us...